 PADHS Performance Standards for SNAP Participants Category Description Threshold/Goal Corrective Action Assessment All SNAP Participants shall receive a comprehensive assessment completed within seven business days of enrollment.
 90% of all enrolled participants for whom an assessment is required.
 SUBRECIPIENT must submit a corrective action plan.
 Individual Employment Plan (IEP) SUBRECIPIENT shall complete and document a detailed IEP within 14 calendar days of enrollment.
-85% of all enrolled participants for whom an IEP is required.
+90% of all enrolled participants for whom an IEP is required.
 SUBRECIPIENT must submit a corrective action plan.

-Credentialing A participant must receive a diploma or 50% of all enrolled SUBRECIPIENT must (including certification that will provide the participants. submit a corrective referrals to outside programs) participant with an industry-recognized certificate or certification, as defined by this STATEMENT OF WORK, and marketable skill directly related to their employment goals listed in their EDP and IEP. action plan.
+Credentialing (including referrals to outside programs) A participant must receive a diploma or certification that will provide the participant with an industry-recognized certificate or certification, as defined by this STATEMENT OF WORK, and marketable skill directly related to their employment goals listed in their EDP and IEP.
+50% of all enrolled participants.
+SUBRECIPIENT must submit a corrective action plan.
 Placement Placement in employment where participant is meeting 20 hours per week (80 hours per month) in Unsubsidized Employment and is earning at least two dollars above the higher of the federal or state minimum wage as of July 1 of the current program year.
-50% of all enrolled participants.
+65% of all enrolled participants.
 SUBRECIPIENT must submit a corrective action plan.
 Retention Participants are still employed 90 days after starting the retention activity.
 50% of all enrolled participants.
 SUBRECIPIENT must submit a corrective action plan.